roychon/QueryGPT/README.md

 ### Installation

-_Below is an example of how you can run a local version of this app in your machine_
+_Below is an example of how you can run a local version of this app on your machine_

 1. Get an **OPEN_AI_API Key** at [https://openai.com/gpt-4]((https://openai.com/gpt-4))
 2. Clone the repo